 What processes are in place to encourage safe interaction during in-person rehearsals?

-Physical distancing and mask-wearing (at all times except when actively being filmed) are required during in-person rehearsals.
+Physical distancing and mask-wearing are required during in-person rehearsals.
 Hand sanitizer will be available at interior entrances and exits.
 All surfaces will be sanitized daily.
+Temperatures will be recorded for both cast and crew upon arrival.

 How can cast members remain 6 feet from each other, wearing facemasks, if they are recording a play together?